 It’s just a short walk from the parking lot to Angel’s Billabong.
 You’ll find yourself on a rocky ledge overlooking a swimming hole overlooking the ocean.
 The water here is gorgeous and so inviting.
 But beware, you are only allowed to swim during low tide as the waves can be quite dangerous.
 Be sure to check the tide report prior to visiting as you don’t want to miss the opportunity to swim here!

-If you continue along the trail from Angel’s Billabong you’ll come to Broken Beach.
+If you continue along the trail from Angel’s Billabong, you’ll come to Broken Beach.
 If you were to view Broken Beach from above, it would look like a cliff with a giant round hole in it and a small beach at the bottom.
-In reality the cliff wall on the ocean side is a natural sea arch that allows the sea water to pass freely below.
+In reality, the cliff wall on the ocean side is a natural sea arch that allows the seawater to pass freely below.

 This is one of the top places to visit on Nusa Penida so expect crowds.
 You’ll also need to queue up to take a photo in the most popular spots unless you arrive before or after the guided tours descend.
 Fees to enter Broken Beach are included in the fees to visit Angel’s Billabong, outlined above.

 You’ve probably seen photos of Kelingking Beach on Instagram.
 It’s a massive cliff that resembles a T-Rex, jutting out into the ocean.
 A steep, rocky trail runs down the T-Rex’s back, leading down to the secluded beach, far below.
-Kelingking Beach is probably the most famous place on Nusa Penida.
+Kelingking Beach is probably the most famous place in Nusa Penida.

 Most people who visit Kelingking Beach don’t make it past the lookout at the top of the cliff.
 Here you can get a gorgeous, unobstructed view of the cliffs below.
 But if you continue down the stairs, that’s where the real adventure begins.
 You’ll see fewer and fewer people, and the views actually get better.